 While vitamin supplements are an option, it is also recommended that you include vitamin-rich foods in your diet.
 In this article, you can learn about the foods that are high in vitamin D and decide whether to include them in your diet.

 But, before we get into the list of vitamin D-rich foods, you should know what vitamin D is.

 What Is Vitamin D For?

 Vitamin D, also known as “the sunshine vitamin,” is essential for our overall health and well-being.
 Most people associate vitamin D with sunlight because studies have shown that it is naturally produced in the skin when exposed to sunlight.

 Vitamin D is a fat-soluble vitamin that belongs to the vitamin D family, which also includes vitamins D-1, D-2, and D-3.
 It has the potential to affect up to 2,000 genes in the body.

-Vitamin D has several important functions.
-Perhaps the most vital are regulating the absorption of calcium and phosphorous, and facilitating normal immune system function.
-Getting a sufficient amount of vitamin D is important for normal growth and development of bones and teeth, as well as improved resistance against certain diseases.
+Vitamin D serves several functions.
+Perhaps the most important are calcium and phosphorus absorption regulation and normal immune system function.
+Getting enough vitamin D is important for normal bone and tooth growth and development, as well as improved resistance to certain diseases.

 The National Institutes of Health, along with Health and Human Services, has determined the recommended daily allowance (RDA) for vitamin D is 600 IUs (15 mcg) for individuals between the ages of 13 and 70.
 The U.S. Food and Drug Administration (FDA) has set the recommended amount at 400 IUs which is slightly lower than other recommendations but still much higher than most people consume daily.